 For a simply, fuss-free look, hang a thin wire rail across the front of the bay window and use a light muslin or linen curtain to create privacy without blocking out the light.
 For a savvy bedroom curtain ideas you could use a black out material, to ensure total darkness for a better night’s sleep.

 In a living room if you have a desk area or storage in the bay window space that you want to hide, then this curtain can act as the ideal screen, keeping the rest of the room clutter-free.

 5. Combine panels with curtains

 Lightly patterned fabric screens are a neat way of diffusing light and creating privacy at a bay window.
 Fit the screens on a sliding rail, which is designed to fit around the curves of the bay.
 Combine with a curtain at each side.
 These curtains only need to be drawn at the sides of the bay, and can be fitted onto a simply rail, fitted at the top of each side window.

-Choose a bolder patterned fabric for the side curtains to create an eye-catching frame around the bay.
+Choose a bolder patterned fabric for the side curtains to create a striking surround around the bay.

 6. Filter out the light with full shutters

 Window shutter ideas are a highly effective way to entirely cover a window, with precision.
 And practical, providing light, privacy and reducing noise – as well as being low-maintenance, requiring nothing more than a frequent dusting to keep them looking their best.

 When used to dress bay windows the frames are made to fit each panel of glass perfectly, meaning maximum light control.